jbg469/Giftcard-Processing-Kubernetes-Django/Report/jbg469-AppSec-Lab3.md

 Auditing the DB .yaml files (in k8 and k8s) and Docker file we dont find any extraneous users, roles, or services set to be deployed.
 Just users, roles, and services specific to MySQL use
 <img width="1260" alt="Screen Shot 2022-04-24 at 9 14 15 PM" src="https://user-images.githubusercontent.com/72175659/165005596-9cb641f9-3ac7-410d-9e60-3ef95378a186.png">

 Reviewing the log for the pod we see no extraneous users, roles, or services related to MySQL use.
+When we examine the output kubectl describe pod <sqlpod> we also see no extraneous entities related to SQL use.
+LOG
 ```
 nyuappsec@ubuntu:~/AppSec3$ kubectl logs mysql-container-5545ddcfd4-2hkc8
 2022-04-24 21:34:40+00:00 [Note] [Entrypoint]: Entrypoint script for MySQL Server 8.0.28-1debian10 started.